splunk/splunk-sdk-javascript/examples/node/helloworld/README.md

 The only difference between the two files is that the latter uses the built-in `splunkjs.Async` module to make asynchronous control-flow easier.

+### Files: [`firedalert.js`] and [`firedalerts_async.js`]

+These files demonstrate working with the `splunkjs.Service.FiredAlerts` collection and `splunkjs.Service.AlertGroup` entity.
+It will list all the alert groups, and for each one print its name and the search query associated with it.

+The only difference between the two files is that the latter uses the built-in `splunkjs.Async` module to make asynchronous control-flow easier.

 ### Files: [`savedsearches.js`] and [`savedsearches_async.js`]

 These files demonstrate working with the `splunkjs.Service.SavedSearches` collection